Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Introduction

 In \emph{space-time Galerkin discretizations} developed in \cite{PSZ23}, the exponential convergence rate of the corresponding $hp$ time discretizations from \cite{SS2000} implies correspondingly small temporal stiffness and mass matrices, which can be efficiently treated by standard, dense linear algebra.

 For \emph{linear hyperbolic evolution equations} such as acoustic waves or time-domain Maxwell equations (e.g.\ \cite{HauserZankMaxwell2024}), temporal analyticity of solutions is not to be taken for granted.
 Similarly, for the aforementioned parabolic IBVPs subject to body forces with low temporal regularity (as, e.g., arise in pathwise solutions of linear, parabolic stochastic PDEs driven by rough noises, such as cylindrical Wiener processes), the solution has in turn low temporal regularity.
-In these settings, \emph{fixed, low-order temporal discretization} are usually employed.
+In these settings, \emph{non-adaptive, low-order temporal discretization} are optimal, and the $hp$-approaches from \cite{PSZ23,SS2000} are not effective.
 Due to the possibly dense singular support in the time variable of solutions, adaptive time-stepping will in such settings likewise not afford significant order improvements.
 This implies, in the presently considered temporal Petrov--Galerkin formulation in a duality pairing which is realized by the temporal Hilbert transform, \emph{large, dense} stiffness and mass matrices of size $O(N_t\times N_t)$ with $N_t$ denoting the number of temporal degrees of freedom.